What is Neuropsychology?

 Some neuropsychologists treat problems with learning, such as dyslexia.
 Others, such as developmental neuropsychologists, address issues that arise from disorders like autism spectrum disorder.

-Although neuropsychologists can be counselors and therapists, typically neuropsychologists are not “talk” therapists.
+Although a clinical neuropsychologist can be a counselor and therapist, typically clinical neuropsychologists are not “talk” therapists.
 Instead, clinical neuropsychologists conduct psychometric examinations and assessments that allow for the creation of treatment interventions.

 Neuropsychology is a branch of psychology and it is fairly rare for neuropsychologists to be medical doctors.
 Most are PhDs.
-Neurology is a medical specialty that deals with the health of the nervous system, including the blood vessels and tissues that support the nervous system.
-They may assess and treat disorders like traumatic brain injury and stroke, but they also address disorders of the peripheral nervous system, like peripheral neuralgia.
+Neurology is a medical specialty that deals with the health of the nervous system, including the blood vessels and tissues.
+They may assess with neuropsychological testing and treat disorders like traumatic brain injury and stroke.
+They also address disorders of the peripheral nervous system, like peripheral neuralgia.

-The most common path to becoming a neuropsychologist involves earning a bachelor’s degree, then a master’s degree, followed by a PhD in neuropsychology.
-Some training programs compress the master’s and doctorate into a single degree.
+There are many neuropsychology degree programs.
+Are you wondering how to become a neuropsychologist?
+Maybe you’re wondering, “How long does it take to become a neuropsychologist?”
+The most common path to becoming a neuropsychologist involves earning a neuropsychologist degree.
+Actually, it involves earning a bachelor’s degree, then a master’s degree, followed by a PhD in neuropsychology.
+You could even earn an online neuropsychology degree.
+You could earn your masters in neuropsychology online.
+Some training programs compress the master’s and doctorate into a single neuro psychology degree.
 Several years of clinical postdoctoral work is required, then a neuropsychologist must fulfill any additional requirements to become licensed in a particular state.
-Licensure is necessary in order to practice neuropsychology.
+After earning a neuropsychology degree, licensure is necessary in order to practice neuropsychology.

 Clifton Stamp